coens97/InPlaceMergeSort/inplacemergesort/README.md

 ![](http://i.imgur.com/AYOAiHz.png)

-When the left or right list ks empty the part of the list is sorted How to run?
+When the left or right list is empty the part of the list is sorted How to run?
 ---
  - Install The Go Programming Language